-Ask yourself how one email program will become your BFF?
-Some of the tick boxes will be kindness, caring, loyalty and longevity, perhaps they even go back to nursery.
-Being there for you through adversity will be high on the agenda too.
+Ask yourself how does anyone become your BFF?
+Then again a BFF tends to be for life, and usually we only ever have a close inner sanctum of perhaps 3, more if you’re lucky or less discerning.
+Some of the tick boxes will be kindness, caring, loyalty and longevity, perhaps they’re even relationships that go back to nursery.
+Being there for you through fair wind or foul, will be high on the agenda too.

-So to start, let’s take a look at a typical scenario for the operational needs for your email program.
+So to start, let’s take a look at a typical scenario for the operational needs for your personalised communication with each individual consumer you have?
 Tactically there will, or should be, a variety of objectives and purposes geared to one goal, to maximize sales.
 There are superb individual email programs out there available for your convenience, developed for a variety of purposes, acknowledgement of registration for newsletters, promotional incentive emails, seasonal incentive, brand-led, company-led, sponsored etc.

 Then there are specific purpose emails – triggered, abandon basket, suppression acknowledgement, enquiring why someone unsubscribed, lapsed account, birthday discount offers the list is long and grows all the time.

 So how can one email software purport to be able to capture both your attention and heart sufficiently to achieve BFF status?
 Well, while you’re out fighting your daily battles, it is covering your back perpetually.
-Because it is totally automatic, and by that, we mean that it has no human interface whatsoever, at any time.
+Because it is totally automatic, in fact autonomous of human contact whatsoever, and by that, we mean at any time.

 The email program that personalises product selection